AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Robotic Process Automation (RPA) has been in our lives with various use cases since the early 2000s, yet fast implementation times and shift to digital transformation made RPA more popular among businesses.
-According to Gartner, the RPA ecosystem was the fastest-growing segment of the global enterprise software market in 2018.
+RPA has become the third-fastest-growing area, following process mining and integration platform as a service (iPaaS).
+Among all 81 software categories, RPA ranked as the seventh-fastest-growing segment in 2023.1

-This article is a collection of 50+ up-to-date RPA statistics from the surveys and research of reputable sources as of Q1 2024.
+This article is a collection of 50+ up-to-date RPA statistics from the surveys and research of reputable sources as of Q3 2024.
 In this list, you will find RPA stats about:

 Market size forecasts

 • The potential economic impact of knowledge work automation is expected to be $5-7 trillion by 2025.
-(Automation Anywhere)
+2

 Why does RPA matter?